 A schematic of the model structure and execution workflow is shown in Fig. 1.
 The characteristics of the working domain,

 30 execution dates, emission sectors and pollutants to include in the calculation process, input data paths, atmospheric chemistry output format and number of calculation and writing processors have to be specified by the user in the general configuration file (see section 2.2).
-Once all this information is compiled, HERMESv3_BU starts the general initialization process, which includes: (i) the creation of the working grid where emissions will be calculated (grid function), (ii) the creation of the polygon feature that will be used to perform clip operations of the input data when needed (clip function) and (iii) the distribution of the computational resources among the different emission sectors (sector manager function).
+Once all this information is compiled, HERMESv3_BU starts the general initialization process, which includes: (i) the creation of the working grid where emissions will be calculated (grid function), (ii) the creation of the polygon feature that will be used to perform polygon clipping operations of the input data when needed (clip function) and (iii) the distribution of the computational resources among the different emission sectors (sector manager function).
 The data generated with the grid and clip functions, which are specific of each working domain, are stored as auxiliary files by default after their creation so that they can be reused in subsequent executions.

 The input data used by HERMESv3_BU includes sector-specific and general data.
 The first set of information is divided in individual folders (<sector>), each one containing the activity and emission factor files of each sector, and the <profiles> folder, which contains the temporal, vertical and speciation profiles associated to each sector.
 Regarding the general data, this